David5p/The-Ashes-2025-2026/README.md

 - Positioned at the bottom of each page and consists of the Contact Us and Sign up to the Newsletter sections.
 - The Bootstrap class of Justify Content Around allows the footer to spaced appropriately on desktop screens.
 - On tablet and mobile devices the footer is responsive and the Contact Us section stacks on top of the  Sign up to the Newsletter section.
-The Social media icons are styled and posititioned well on all devices.
+- The Social media icons are styled and posititioned well on all devices.
+-Sign up to the Newsletter section contains a form which is fully responsive and validated.
+- The form will only send if it is completed with an appropriate email address and a name.
+-Upon completion of the form, users will be taken to a success page letting the user know that their contribution has been received.

 ### Index Page